Strong gravitational-wave lensing posterior odds: Prior odds

 \section{Prior odds}

 The prior odds $P(\HL|\dett)/P(\HNL|\dett)$ is another quantity shrouded in some mystery.
 In particular, in several prior works, including some of the authors' works, the prior odds was taken to be the probability that a given individual event is strongly lensed versus that it is not~\citep{Haris2018IdentifyingMergers,Hannuksela2019SearchEvents, Liu2020IdentifyingVirgo}.
-However, the prior odds should instead be defined as the ratio of the probability that a given \emph{set} of events are all strongly lensed images of the same source to the probability of the converse, rather than the ratio of the probability that a given individual event is lensed to the probability that it is not.\footnote{In fact, this realisation was made already before in the Ref.~\cite{TheLIGOScientificCollaboration2021SearchRun}, which originally contained a dedicated appendix in the paper to this end, but it was unclear at the time if the derivation was correct; a note on the set of events being important was also added to~\cite{Lo2021ASignals}. } This distinction significantly changes the interpretation of the prior odds.
+However, the prior odds should instead be defined as the ratio of the probability that a given \emph{set} of events are all strongly lensed images of the same source to the probability of the converse, rather than the ratio of the probability that a given individual event is lensed to the probability that it is not.\footnote{ In fact, this realisation was made already before in the~\cite{TheLIGOScientificCollaboration2021SearchRun}, which originally contained a dedicated appendix in the paper to this end, but there were still ambiguities in the derivation at the time. } This distinction significantly changes the interpretation of the prior odds.